DEVSENSE/phptools-docs/docs/vscode/Debug/xdebug-linux.md

    If the output contains Xdebug, you are done.
 If not, continue with the guide.

-3. Locate `php.ini` by runnin the following command:
+3. Locate `php.ini` by running the following command:
    ```
    php --ini
    ```

-   The output should look similar like this:
+   The output should look similar to this:
     ```
     Configuration File (php.ini) Path: /etc/php/8.1/cli
     Loaded Configuration File:         /etc/php/8.1/cli/php.ini